MKovacik/Simulator2/README.md

   - Customer Agent prompts for simulating realistic behavior
   - Terminator Agent prompts for detecting plan selections
   - System prompts for LLM interactions

+- **Frontend Organization**: The frontend follows best practices for web development:
+  - HTML structure in templates/index.html
+  - CSS styles extracted to static/css/styles.css
+  - JavaScript functionality in static/js/script.js
+  - Clean separation of structure, presentation, and behavior

+- **Improved Maintainability**: Each technology now lives in its own file:
+  - Changes to styling can be made without touching HTML or JavaScript
+  - UI behavior can be modified independently of structure
+  - Code is more readable with proper separation of concerns

 ## Features in Detail